grampelberg/backbone.couchdb.js/README.md

 - Do an example of the relationship between documents in the DB and models in the client.
 - Add some couchapp steps to show the setup in couchapp itself.
+- Show some more view options in the couch() method as examples.